 \subsubsection{LCS Reward}

 In embodied multi-step planning, the correctness of individual actions is not sufficient—the order in which actions are executed is often critical to task success.
 For example, placing an object before picking it up may involve the right actions but in a logically invalid sequence.
 Traditional token-level matching or step-wise accuracy metrics fail to penalize such disorder, treating unordered but correct actions as equally valid.
 Besides, in long-horizon tasks, plans can extend over dozens of steps, where strict reward strategies like exact matching become too rigid to reflect realistic performance.
 A model might make early mistakes yet recover in later steps to complete the task successfully.
-However, prefix-based accuracy rewards, such as those used in REBP~\cite{REBP}, overlook this “error recovery” behaviour, leading to sparse and less informative reward signals.
+However, prefix-based accuracy rewards, such as those used in REBP~\cite{REBP}, overlook this “error recovery” behavior, leading to sparse and less informative reward signals.
 To address these problems, we design the accuracy reward based on the Longest Common Subsequence (LCS) between the predicted and reference action sequences.
 By computing the LCS over action names, we enforce both content accuracy and sequence coherence.
 This approach is robust to local deviations while maintaining global alignment and remains effective even as task length increases.
 We define the model generation sequence as $\hat{Y} = (\hat{y}_1, \hat{y}_2, \dots, \hat{y}_m)$ and the reference sequence as $\quad Y = (y_1, y_2, \dots, y_n)$ .
 The detailed accuracy reward is as follows:

-where $n$ is reference sequence length $|Y|$, $k$ is length of the longest common subsequence $\text{LCS}(i, j)$. $n=|Y|$ denotes the length of the reference sequence, and $k=\text{LCS}(i, j)$ is the length of the longest common subsequence between the generated sequence $\hat{Y}$ and the reference sequence $Y$.
+where $n$ is the length of the reference sequence $|Y|$, $k$ is the length of the longest common subsequence $\text{LCS}(m, n)$.
 To evaluate the effectiveness of our proposed accuracy reward, we conduct an ablation study.
 Compared to prefix accuracy (as used in REBP) and standard step-wise matching, the LCS-based accuracy reward shows stronger performance in multi-step planning tasks.